yadayadajaychan/utf-8-steg/README.md

        2      Major errors

 NOTES
+       When  pasting  into the terminal, the maximum line length is 4096 chars and anything after that is discarded.
+This ensures  that  the  terminal can  always receive more input until at least one line can be read, but as a consequence, utf-8-steg will be unable to read the discarded char- acters.
+If this is the case, use a file or a pipe instead of the termi- nal.

        This program currently can't parse the argument '-' as stdin/stdout.
-If data is read from stdin in encode mode, utf-8-steg will not spread  out the  encoded  data  in the message because it can't get the size of the input stream.
+In addition,  if  data  is read from stdin in encode mode, utf-8-steg will not spread out the encoded data in the message because it can't get the size of the input stream.

        Each zero-width character takes up 3 bytes but only encodes two bits of data, meaning 12 bytes is going to be needed to encode 1 byte of data.

        message can not contain any of the utf-8 characters used to encode  the data, namely U+200B, U+200C, U+200D, U+2060, and U+034F.

 BUGS